SoftwareAG/cumulocity-examples/lora-codec-lansitec/readme.md

 }
 ```

 A flexible option named `success` is provided in the DecoderResult which represents whether the `decode` operation is successful or not.

-4) Implement `EncoderService` interface
+4) Implement `EncoderService` interface.

 ```java
 @Component